solamarpreet/CTPy/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Please contribute additional quality questions/challenges so that Python beginners can continue to benefit from this project.

-If you have a question that you wish to add, please fork the repo, add your code and create a pull request.
-You can also simply open an issue with the tag "question".
+If you have a question that you wish to add, simply open an issue with the tag "question".
+You can also fork the repo, add your code and create a pull request.

 <br />